-Create the transaction object with name (and alias) hybrid_integration in the Script folder of the tenant that is specified for Pacing Service (for more information, see Configure the cluster application in Install the Pacing Service).
+Create the transaction object with name (and alias) hybrid_integration and type List in the Transactions folder of the tenant that is specified for Pacing Service (for more information, see Configure the cluster application in Install the Pacing Service).
 Be sure to include the following sections in the annex of the transaction object:

 - Section general

 - Option base_auth_url: This is the base URL that is used for integration with Genesys Cloud authentication services.
 The base_auth_url is expected to be https://[region_host]/oauth/token. [region_host] will be the authentication-based FQDN for the appropriate region.
 For more information see Regions.

 - Option base_service_url: This is the base URL that is used to access Genesys Cloud services.
 The base_service_url is expected to be https://[region_host]/api/. [region_host] will be the API-based FQDN for the appropriate region.
 The rest of the url is service- and version-specific.
 For example, for the Agent Pacing Service, this url is specified in the targetEndpoint option.